dotnet/docs-maui/docs/user-interface/controls/listview.md

 #### Recycle elements with a DataTemplateSelector

-When a <xref:Microsoft.Maui.Controls.ListView> uses a `DataTemplateSelector` to select a <xref:Microsoft.Maui.Controls.DataTemplate>, the `RecycleElement` caching strategy does not cache <xref:Microsoft.Maui.Controls.DataTemplate> objects.
+When a <xref:Microsoft.Maui.Controls.ListView> uses a <xref:Microsoft.Maui.Controls.DataTemplateSelector> to select a <xref:Microsoft.Maui.Controls.DataTemplate>, the `RecycleElement` caching strategy does not cache <xref:Microsoft.Maui.Controls.DataTemplate> objects.
 Instead, a <xref:Microsoft.Maui.Controls.DataTemplate> is selected for each item of data in the list.

 > [!NOTE]
-> The `RecycleElement` caching strategy requires that when a `DataTemplateSelector` is asked to select a <xref:Microsoft.Maui.Controls.DataTemplate> that each <xref:Microsoft.Maui.Controls.DataTemplate> must return the same <xref:Microsoft.Maui.Controls.ViewCell> type.
-For example, given a <xref:Microsoft.Maui.Controls.ListView> with a `DataTemplateSelector` that can return either `MyDataTemplateA` (where `MyDataTemplateA` returns a <xref:Microsoft.Maui.Controls.ViewCell> of type `MyViewCellA`), or `MyDataTemplateB` (where `MyDataTemplateB` returns a <xref:Microsoft.Maui.Controls.ViewCell> of type `MyViewCellB`), when `MyDataTemplateA` is returned it must return `MyViewCellA` or an exception will be thrown.
+> The `RecycleElement` caching strategy requires that when a <xref:Microsoft.Maui.Controls.DataTemplateSelector> is asked to select a <xref:Microsoft.Maui.Controls.DataTemplate> that each <xref:Microsoft.Maui.Controls.DataTemplate> must return the same <xref:Microsoft.Maui.Controls.ViewCell> type.
+For example, given a <xref:Microsoft.Maui.Controls.ListView> with a <xref:Microsoft.Maui.Controls.DataTemplateSelector> that can return either `MyDataTemplateA` (where `MyDataTemplateA` returns a <xref:Microsoft.Maui.Controls.ViewCell> of type `MyViewCellA`), or `MyDataTemplateB` (where `MyDataTemplateB` returns a <xref:Microsoft.Maui.Controls.ViewCell> of type `MyViewCellB`), when `MyDataTemplateA` is returned it must return `MyViewCellA` or an exception will be thrown.

 ### Recycle elements with DataTemplates

-The `RecycleElementAndDataTemplate` caching strategy builds on the `RecycleElement` caching strategy by additionally ensuring that when a <xref:Microsoft.Maui.Controls.ListView> uses a `DataTemplateSelector` to select a <xref:Microsoft.Maui.Controls.DataTemplate>, <xref:Microsoft.Maui.Controls.DataTemplate> objects are cached by the type of item in the list.
+The `RecycleElementAndDataTemplate` caching strategy builds on the `RecycleElement` caching strategy by additionally ensuring that when a <xref:Microsoft.Maui.Controls.ListView> uses a <xref:Microsoft.Maui.Controls.DataTemplateSelector> to select a <xref:Microsoft.Maui.Controls.DataTemplate>, <xref:Microsoft.Maui.Controls.DataTemplate> objects are cached by the type of item in the list.
 Therefore, <xref:Microsoft.Maui.Controls.DataTemplate> objects are selected once per item type, instead of once per item instance.

 > [!NOTE]
-> The `RecycleElementAndDataTemplate` caching strategy requires that <xref:Microsoft.Maui.Controls.DataTemplate> objects returned by the `DataTemplateSelector` must use the <xref:Microsoft.Maui.Controls.DataTemplate> constructor that takes a `Type`.
+> The `RecycleElementAndDataTemplate` caching strategy requires that <xref:Microsoft.Maui.Controls.DataTemplate> objects returned by the <xref:Microsoft.Maui.Controls.DataTemplateSelector> must use the <xref:Microsoft.Maui.Controls.DataTemplate> constructor that takes a `Type`.

 ### Set the caching strategy